-8.7 Clinical and Product Use Management
+9.7 Clinical and Product Use Management

-Protocol Section 9 provides detailed guidance on clinical and product use management, including general criteria for product discontinuation (Section 9.3), guidance on product discontinuation in response to observed AEs (Section 9.4), HIV (Section 9.5), pregnancy (Section 9.6) and early study termination (Section 9.7).
+Protocol Section 9 provides detailed guidance on clinical and product use management, including general criteria for product discontinuation (Section 9.3), guidance on product discontinuation in response to observed AEs (Section 9.4), HIV (Section 7.5.1), pregnancy (Section 9.5) and early study termination (Section 9.6).

-All specifications of Protocol Sections 6 and 9 must be followed; IoRs are encouraged to consult the PSRT with any questions related to proper interpretation of the protocol and proper management of study product use in particular.
+All specifications of protocol sections 6 and 9 must be followed; loRs are encouraged to consult the PSRT with any questions related to proper interpretation of the protocol and proper management of study product use in particular.
 Conditions requiring permanent discontinuation are summarized below.

-The protocol specifies that permanent product discontinuation should be initiated should a participant reports prohibited medication use as listed in Section 9.3 of the protocol.
+The protocol specifies that permanent product discontinuation should be initiated if a participant reports prohibited medication use as listed in Section 9.3 of the protocol.
 When possible, treatment options that are not prohibited by the protocol should be pursued, however clinical management of the participant should be prioritized if alternative treatment is not available.
 If prohibited medications, other than those listed in Section 9.3 of the protocol, are used, sites should consult the PSRT.
-A participant with a current AE Grade 2 or higher judged to be related to study product may not receive the next study gel dose; product should be held and PSRT consultation is required.

 All clinical and product use management must be fully documented in participant study records.
 When the PSRT is consulted in relation to clinical and product use management, completed PSRT query forms (including a response from the PSRT) must be printed and filed in participant study records.
 Unless otherwise specified in protocol section 9, the IoR/designee should immediately consult the PSRT for any product discontinuations.
-Product discontinuations must be communicated to site pharmacy staff using the Study Gel Management Slip as described in Section 6 of this manual.
+Product discontinuations must be communicated to site pharmacy staff using the Study Product Request Slip as described in Section 8 of this manual.
 Product discontinuations also must be documented on the Product Discontinuation CRF.